fmterrorf/fmterrorf.github.io/content/posts/moving-to-canada-and-timmies.md

 First day on the job & I couldn't understand shit.
 I messed up a bunch of orders and customers kept on coming back to get their orders fixed.
 I know I was in trouble.
 This kept happening for a while until eventually I stopped caring and got good at it.
 Weirdly enough I picked up phrases and things like:
 * "How is it going?"
 * Talking about the weather all the damn time.
-* The phrase "Welcome to Tim Hortons, how can I help you." was stuck on my head
+* "Welcome to Tim Hortons, how can I help you." got stuck on my head for a long time

 People at our local Timmies are very nice, especially the owners.
 I made lots of connections and met some of my life long friends while working there.
 I'd be nobody without this experience.
 Also thank you for turning me into a coffee addict.
 That's all.
 This isn't a Timmies ad btw.